Daqarta

 The amplitude of the clock sinusoidal wave is the length of the hand, which is the maximum height above or below the horizontal reference line.

 The frequency of the wave is the number of cycles per unit time.
 On a clock, the second hand completes one cycle per minute.
 Although those who deal with rotating machinery use Cycles Per Minute (CPM), other users commonly refer to frequency in cycles per second, so we would say that the second hand completes 1/60 cycle per second.
-One cycle per second is called one Hertz, abbreviated Hz and pronounced "Hurts" like the car rental agency (although medical doctors sometimes say "Hairtz").
+One cycle per second is called one hertz, abbreviated Hz and usually pronounced "hurts" (like the Hertz car rental agency), or "hairtz" in the native German of its namesake Heinrich Hertz.

 See also Sine Wave Phase, Magnitude via Vector Sum, Making Waves via Sine Wave Synthesis